 What about the Role of Keywords in My Press Release?

-Proper keyword research and selection is important to optimizing a press release for SEO.
-Your press release should have at least one keyword target.
-At the same time do NOT stuff your press release with keywords.
-Googlebots will penalize you for this.
+Proper keyword research and selection is important for optimizing a press release for SEO.
+Your press release should have at least one keyword target, and that keyword should be used in the headline, first paragraph, and one anchor link.
+At the same time, do NOT stuff your press release with keywords – Google will penalize you for this.
 Some important things to keep in mind while doing keyword research:

 - Find specific keywords as well as long-tail keywords